 content_type The Content-Type of the requested document, if there was any.
+(Added in 7.9.5)

-num_connects Number of new connects made in the recent transfer.
-(Added in 7.12.3)num_redirects Number of redirects that were followed in the request.
+num_connectsNumber of new connects made in the recent transfer.
+(Added in 7.12.3)num redirectsNumber of redirects that were followed in the request.
 (Added in 7.12.3)